Bar Chart#

 Side-by-side comparison — update data live#

 Place two PlotBar panels in one subplots() figure.
-Call update() to swap in Q2 data for the right panel, demonstrating how the axis range re-calculates automatically.
+Call set_data() to swap in Q2 data for the right panel, demonstrating how the axis range re-calculates automatically.

 quarters = ["Jan", "Feb", "Mar", "Apr", "May", "Jun",